LLM Structured Outputs: Anti-Patterns

 Problem: Over-emphasizing structured output could overlook scenarios where both structured and unstructured responses are useful.

-Solution: Consider hybrid approaches that utilize structured data where necessary (for accuracy or downstream integration) but allow unstructured, human-like responses in other contexts (like customer support or creative tasks).
+Solution: Consider hybrid approaches that utilize structured data where necessary (for accuracy or downstream integration) but allow unstructured, human-like responses in other contexts (such as customer support or creative tasks).
+Tie this to the broader patterns outlined in Agentic Thinking.

 7. Assuming Output Completeness